-- · Identify and be aware of potential cross-connections to your water line. - · Buy appliances and equipment with backflow preventers.
+- · Identify and be aware of potential crossconnections to your water line. - · Buy appliances and equipment with backflow preventers.

-• Buy and install backflow prevention devices or assemblies for all high and moderate hazard connections.
+• Buy and install backflow prevention devic es or assemblies for all high and moderate hazard connections for cross-connection, contact lormal pressure in your water department to schedformal pressure in on-potable system. ule a cross-connection survey.

 If you are the owner or manager of a property that is being used as a commercial, industrial, or institutional facility you must have your property's plumbing system surveyed for cross-connection by your water purveyor.
-If your property has NOT been surveyed for cross-connection, contact your water department to schedule a cross-connection survey.
+If your property has NOT been surveyed